croessner/nauthilus-website/docs/guides/distributed-identity-proxy.md

 Use the smallest scope set needed by that edge tier.

+When the edge authenticates to `/oidc/token` with `private_key_jwt`, the assertion audience is the token endpoint URL.
+OIDC discovery also advertises `private_key_jwt` for `/oidc/introspect`; introspection callers must sign a separate assertion with the introspection endpoint URL as the audience.

 ## 7. Configure Edge Redis

 Edge Redis stores only edge-owned public IdP state: